graphile/crystal/packages/dataplan-pg/src/plans/pgPageInfo.md

 This is basically the same strategy as `hasPreviousPage`, but swapping `first` for `last` and `after` for `before`.
 The `first > last` assumption may need adjustment.

+## Taking the easy way out

+After reading up on https://github.com/graphql/graphql-relay-js/issues/58 it became clear that in general the Cursor Connections Spec only cares about `hasNextPage` when paginating "forwards" (i.e. when `first` is set), and only cares about `hasPreviousPage` when paginating backwards (i.e. when `last` is set).
+(And if both are set then it doesn't care about either.)

+It has become much more clear that the intent is that you fetch an extra node, and if it exists then you can set `true` otherwise you set `false`.
+This is option 2 from the "If last is set" list above; so we're going to go with that initially but we may want to revise this in future.